Best Acoustic Bass Guitar Round-Up

 The arched spruce top is a sure head turner, and when matched with its maple back and sides provides a full balanced tone.
 Your left hand will enjoy this 34" acoustic bass as it sports full playability with a 24 fret mahogany neck topped by a rosewood fretboard.
 Other features include custom piezo electronics tuned to the specs of Stu Hamm, Grover tuners and intonatable monorail bridge.
 For its features, I would say the Washburn AB40SH Stu Hamm is reasonably priced and would make a great main acoustic bass for those into aggressive and technical music.

-The Stu Hamm Signature AB40SH carries a price tag of $849 on many retailers.
-Get the latest price & reviews at Amazon.com.
+The Stu Hamm Signature AB40SH carries a price tag of $849 at many retailers.

 The Ibanez AEB10E is an affordable acoustic electric bass guitar that is currently enjoying huge success in sales.
 Many bass players have bought the AEB10E with consistently good results and reviews.
 The Ibanez AEB10E is a modest but efficient acoustic bass bearing essentials like mahogany body, rosewood fretboard, spruce top, Fishman electronics and a very handy onboard tuner.